 Many statutes set out specific rules to protect privacy or confidentiality in particular situations.
-So, for example, the Department of Inland Revenue must keep information about tax records secret, except in certain limited circumstances.
-And the proposed intimate covert filming legislation would protect people from non-consensual intimate photography.
+So, for example, Inland Revenue must keep information about tax records secret, except in certain limited circumstances.
+And intimate covert filming legislation protects people from non-consensual intimate photography.

 Conversely, some statutes or other rules dictate that personal information must be disclosed.
 Privacy is seen as less important than other interests.
 For example, personal information on the electoral roll is publicly available.
 It is only in exceptional circumstances (such as threats to safety) that personal details will not appear on the electoral roll.